Selling Your Home

 Promotion and Marketing

-Once you’ve met with your Town and Country REALTORS®, they’ll begin the process of pushing your home out into the public space with online listings, billboards, and other forms of advertisements to make sure your home gets in front of the right buyer.
+Once you’ve met with your Town and Country REALTOR®, they’ll begin the process of pushing your home out into the public space with online listings, billboards, and other forms of advertisements to make sure your home gets in front of the right buyer.
 Your agent may also offer advice and help in making the “show” element of your home the best it can possibly be.

 “If opportunity doesn’t knock, build a door.”-Milton Berle.
 In that vein, we recommend putting your best foot forward with showing your home in a way that’s appealing to potential buyers.
 This is the first impression of your home to a potential buyer, and we want to make sure your home looks fantastic.